 His younger brother, Evan Bunis, has played strongly all season and wasn't bothered by the windy conditions saying, "My birdie on the final hole qualified me for the Individual State competition."

 Bean expressed that the team stood up and played well to finish in the top seven and qualify for States.
 In addition, Hunter and Evan Bunis qualified for Individual State Div.
 2 Championship," according to Bean.

 Just two years ago, in 2010, the team took the title for Central Mass.
 Div.
-2, for the first time in GD's
+2, for the first time in GD's history and

 "It's great to play at States two times during my high school golf career," said Ryan Bunis.